-The Centre for Health and Development (CHAD) is an innovative partnership between Stoke-on-Trent City Council, Staffordshire County Council and Staffordshire University.
-Its purpose is to contribute to the reduction of social and health inequalities and improve the health and wellbeing of our local population through carrying out high quality translational and internationally recognised research.
-The CHAD partnership, bringing together local government, academia and local communities, has been endorsed by Sir Michael Marmot as being ‘exactly what is needed’ to tackle heath inequalities and address the social determinants of health.
-View here.
+The Centre for Health and Development (CHAD) was established as an innovative partnership between Stoke-on-Trent City Council, Staffordshire County Council and Staffordshire University.
+Its purpose is to undertake translational, applied research to improve the health and wellbeing of our local population and contribute to the reduction of social and health inequalities.
+By bringing together local government, academia and local communities, CHAD has been endorsed by Sir Michael Marmot as being ‘exactly what is needed’ to tackle heath inequalities and address the social determinants of health View here.

-There are three strands of CHAD which align directly with the Staffordshire University’s strategy of being a ‘connected University’.
-They are connecting through: – high quality research; community partnerships; and innovation and applied learning.
-These strands are clearly interrelated and alignment with the University strategy supports CHAD to develop as an inter-disciplinary, university wide centre focused on the science and application of health equity research
+There are three strands of CHAD, which align with the Staffordshire University’s strategy of being a ‘connected University’.
+They are connecting through: research; community partnerships; and innovation and applied learning.
+These interrelated strands position CHAD as an inter-disciplinary, university-wide centre focused on the science and application of health and health equity research

 In a time of diminishing public sector resources and evidence of increasing health inequalities the two Local Authorities recognised the need to be able to evidence effectiveness of public health interventions locally, whilst developing the evidence base of not only what works, but how interventions work to improve health and wellbeing and reduce health inequalities.

 In partnership with Staffordshire University they identified 3 years of funding to establish CHAD as centre for translational research which would focus on health and social inequalities and respond to local priorities as identified by the health and wellbeing boards, JSNA and community voice.
 Initial funding for CHAD was made available from July 2015 to August 2018, and CHAD has been fully operational from July 2016.